Speak Their Language. Solve Their Problem.

 “You’ll get a website that’s fast, mobile-friendly, and built to grow with your business.”

-This subtle shift from “we” to “you” centers your audience—and shows you understand their goals.
+This subtle shift from “we” to “you” centers your audience and shows that you understand what they want.

 Step 3: Match Their Tone, Not Just Their Needs